-The GARP Training Centre – a training and further education facility for careers in metalworking – lies in an attractive, scenic location on the edge of the German town of Nürtingen.
-The new development extends the existing educational campus (which includes a Rudolf Steiner Waldorf school and the Hölderlin Grammar School) by the addition of a single-storey, free-standing structure that has strong formal ties with its topographical context.
-The typology of the low pavilion building with an atrium incised into its design creates a high-quality interior environment and an atmosphere of informal communication with powerful lines of connection between the exterior space and all of the areas within the building itself.
-The new training centre contains a range of seminar rooms, open learning spaces and a metalwork training workshop.
+GARP Training Centre is a training and further education facility for careers in metalworking.
+The building lies in an attractive, scenic location on the edge of the German town of Nürtingen.
+A single-storey, free-standing structure extends the existing educational campus (which includes a Rudolf Steiner Waldorf school and the Hölderlin Grammar School).
+These new developments have strong formal ties with the topographical context.

 Riehle + Assoziierte GmbH + Co.
 KG, Stuttgart/Germany

 2017 – 2018

 - Heating, ventilation and sanitation planning

 - Facade engineering (WP 1.2 – 2.4 acc. to AHO 28)

 Roland Halbe, Stuttgart/Germany